Jembulat Boletuqo: Life

-Jembulat Boletoqo led an 800 strong cavalry force into Russian territory.
+Jembulat Boletuqo led an 800 strong cavalry force into Russian territory.
 Half of the detachment was of Hajjrets under the command of 18 year old Kabardian prince Ismail Kasei.
 Only one Cossack regiment decided to fight the rising Circassian army on October 23 at the village of Sabl on the Barsukly River.
 Jembulat's forces surrounded the Cossacks and killed all of them in a saber attack.

 In the summer of 1825, Russian forces carried out several military operations.
-On August 18, General Veliaminov burned the residency of Hajji Tlam, one of the elderly supporters of the Circassian resistance in Abadzekh, and killed his entire family.
+On August 18, General Veliaminov burned the residency of Hajji Tlam, one of the elderly supporters of the Circassian resistance in Abzakhs, and killed his entire family.
 On January 31, Jembulat burned down the fortress of Marevskoye as revenge.